 The District reports increases in net assets that relate to future periods as deferred outflows of resources in a separate section of the combined statements of net position.
-Deferred outflow of resources reported in this year's combined financial statements are due to the deferred amount arising from the refunding of bonds in previous years as well as the deferred amount arising from the change in fair value of an interest rate swap.
+Deferred outflows of resources reported in the combined financial statements are due to the deferred amount arising from the refunding of bonds in previous years.
 The deferred refunding amounts are being amortized over the remaining life of the refunding bonds as part of interest expense.